 As of today, the population of Kazakhstan, which is approaching 19 million, has an average age of 30.7 recorded in 2020.
 With this average, almost half of the population of Kazakhstan, which ranks 114th in the world, is under the age of 29.
 The ratio of the population be-tween the ages of 14-29, which is accepted as the youth age range in the Youth Law and other relevant official documents, corresponds to 22.3% within the total population.
 In this study, the youth policies of Kazakhstan from its independence to the present will be briefly examined.

-PDFSuat Beylur holds a PhD degree in Sociology from Ankara Yıldırım Beyazıt University, as well as an MA in International Relations from Hacettepe University.
-Prior to joining the Eurasian Research Institute of Khoja Akhmet Yassawi International Turkish-Kazakh University, Beylur has worked as a specialist, director and adviser for the Republic of Turkey Ministry of Culture and Tourism (YTB).
-Beylur’s research interests lie primarily in the areas of social and cultural change, youth and religion-state relations in the post-Soviet Space and the Balkans, as well as Turkish diaspora.
+PDFSuat Beylur holds a PhD degree in Sociology from Ankara Yildirim Beyazit University and an MA in International Relations from Hacettepe University.
+Prior to joining the Eurasian Research Institute of K.A.
+Yassawi International Turkish-Kazakh University, Beylur has worked as an advisor in the Grand National Assembly of Türkiye (TBMM) (2006-2010); and expert, director and head of department for the Republic of Türkiye Ministry of Culture and Tourism (YTB).
+Beylur’s research interests lie primarily in the areas of multiculturalism, social change, youth and religion-state relations in Central Asia